hmngwy/jenny/README.md

 - To run a script after the build process, write a `post_hook` function in .blogrc
 - To uninstall: `make uninstall` in the project folder
 - To use MultiMarkdown.pl, run `make mm_install`, and `make mm_uninstall` to remove
-- To use tags add: 'tags: tagname' where tagname is filename friendly
+- To use tags add: 'tags: tagname anothertag' where tagname is filename friendly

 ### Handy Shortcuts